 Trinidad State Junior College is dedicated to providing students, faculty, staff, and visitors a living and learning environment that is safe and secure.
 Both campuses are filled with people who care about each other.
 Because of the accessibility, all students, faculty and staff are encouraged to exercise a sense of personal responsibility for their own safety and well-being, and the safety and well-being of others.
-While crime can happen anywhere, acting as a community that knows and cares about the safety of all individuals, the likelihood of being victimized lessens.
-A Campus Safety video can be viewed at the following link, http://www.trinidadstate.edu/safe-campus/index.html.
+While crime can happen anywhere, acting as a community that knows and cares about the safety of all individuals, the likelihood of being victimized is minimized.
+There are several ongoing programs TSJC follows to prevent and bring awareness to crimes.